-As accessibility advocates, we are proud to have worked with several local authorities to improve their offering to disabled people, as well as ensuring every website we create meets the WCAG standards.
+As accessibility champions, we are proud to have worked with several local authorities.
+Working to improve their offering to disabled people.
+Every website we create meets the Web Content Accessibility Guidelines (WCAG).

 Public Sector Accessibility Legislation

-In September 2017, an EU Directive came in which states all public-sector bodies must have accessible digital services by 2020 – You can read more about the deadlines in place for public sector accessibility in our blog.
-The Directive is now being transferred into UK law from September 2018 and will come into effect in its first phase in 2019 – you can read more about the directive on the government website.
+In 2017, an EU Directive came in which states all public-sector bodies must have accessible digital services by 2020.
+You can read more about the deadlines in place for public sector accessibility in our blog.
+The Directive has since been transferred into UK law – you can read more about the directive on the government website.

-The legislation means that all public-sector organisations will need to make sure that their digital services and online information are accessible for disabled people.
-What does accessible mean?
-Being accessible is being inclusive, this includes but is not limited to people with disabilities and additional needs.
-People using screen readers or other assistive technology to browse the internet or use other digital application.
+Being accessible is being inclusive; this includes people with disabilities and additional needs.
+People using screen readers or other assistive technology to browse the internet.

-Government Digital Services (GDS) guidance on public sector accessibility legislation
+Government Digital Services (GDS) guidance on accessibility legislation

-If you’re interested in knowing more, we have created a short (captioned) video, outlining the new public sector legislation.
+If you’re interested in knowing more, we have created a short (captioned) video outlining public sector website accessibility regulations.